25 July 2019

 There are many ways in which top conferences and meetups make it possible to engage potential candidates.
 Some of the obvious ones are conferences booths and advertisement as a sponsor.
 But you can find interested candidates by simply talking to people – a lot of them attend events like this for networking opportunities.

 If you are able to organize an event that specifically targets your potential candidates, you should definitely go for it.
 TSH regularly holds a local meetup called Uszanowanko Programowanko.
-It concerns various programming topics and today it’s the biggest software development meetup in Silesia.
-You can directly advertise your job offers among developers ambitious and social enough to attend industry events.
+It concerns various programming topics, including PHP, and today it’s the biggest software development meetup in Silesia.
+You can directly advertise your PHP developer jobs among developers ambitious and social enough to attend industry events.

-How to find a PHP programmer – outsourcing
+How to find a PHP web developer – outsourcing

 As you can probably see by now, recruiting the most talented PHP developers is quite difficult.
 The most efficient methods take a lot of time and effort to organize.
 If you are not in a position to use them, perhaps the best way to acquire PHP developers is by outsourcing some of your development.